Sequel-Ace/Sequel-Ace/docs/favorites.md

 ##### Nested Tab Snippets

-By means of tab snippets you can generalize the query favorite SELECT FROM WHEREdue to the fact that the WHERE clause is optional.
+By means of tab snippets you can generalize the query favorite SELECT FROM WHERE due to the fact that the WHERE clause is optional.
 This can be achieved by using nested tab snippets.
 You can change the query favorite into:

 ```sql
 SELECT ${0:field} FROM ${2:${1:table} WHERE }